ioccc-src/mkiocccentry/jparse/json_util_README.md

 ```
 ```

-The use of `-f` causes string matching to be case independent:
+The use of `-f` causes string matching to be case insensitive:

 ```sh
 jval -Q -s jparse/test_jparse/test_JSON/good/h2g2.json killers